Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 \section{Numerical experiments}

 This section is devoted to several numerical experiments based on our learning algorithm.
 We first provide in Subsection \ref{Subse:3:1} a theoretical analysis of a benchmark example that we use throughout the section.
 In Subsection \ref{Subse:3:2}, we present several variants of the implemented version of the algorithm.
 We also explain how to compute a reference solution.
-Then, we study in Subsection \ref{Subse:3:3:a} the numerical behavior of the algorithm for a fixed intensity $\varepsilon>0$ of the common noise.
-Finally, in Subsection \ref{subse:3:3}, we discuss a numerical vanishing viscosity method based on the learning method.
+Then, we study in Subsection \ref{Subse:3:3:a} the numerical behavior of the algorithm when the intensity $\varepsilon$ of the common noise is equal to 1.
+In Subsection \ref{subse:3:2:bis}, we explain some of the difficulties that arise in the large dimension setting.
+Finally, in Subsection \ref{subse:3:3}, we address the small viscosity regime.
+In both Subsections \ref{Subse:3:3:a} and \ref{subse:3:3}, we discuss the influence of the parameter $\varpi$.
+In particular, we compare the two harmonic ($\varpi=1$) and geometric ($\varpi>1$) versions of the algorithm.
+In this regard, it is worth recalling Remark \ref{rem:fictitious:play:rate}: all our results hold for the harmonic version of the fictitious play with the geometric decay $\varpi^{-n}$ being replaced by $1/n$.